syncfusion-content/wpf-docs/wpf/DataGrid/context-menu.md

 ![Context menu added for header row in wpf datagrid](Interactive-Features_images/InteractiveFeatures_img2.png)

-While binding the menu item using `CommandBinding` you can get the parameter as `GridColumnContextMenuInfo` which contains the particular `GridColumn`.
+While binding the menu item using CommandBinding you can get the parameter as `GridColumnContextMenuInfo` which contains the particular GridColumn.

 {% tabs %}
 {% highlight xaml %}